ags1709/radar-simulator/README.md

 ## TO-DO
-More realistic transmit signals, chirp or whatever it is real radars do Simulate moving targets and calculate velocity using the doppler effect Improved visualizations +/ dashboard? visualize the received signal as more and more pulses are added together
+Simulate moving targets and calculate velocity using the doppler effect Improved visualizations +/ dashboard? visualize the received signal as more and more pulses are added together